Diaa Rashwan

-Diaa Rashwan (ضياء رشوان, born 1 January 1960) is an Egyptian journalist, politician and the current Chairman of the State Information Service.
-Rashwan graduated from Cairo University in 1981 with a Bachelor's degree in political science from Cairo University, he also received a Master's degree in the same field from the Paris based Sorbonne University in 1985.
+Diaa Rashwan (ضياء رشوان, born 1 January 1960) is an Egyptian journalist, politician and the current Minister of Information, Rashwan graduated from Cairo University in 1981 with a Bachelor's degree in political science from Cairo University, he also received a Master's degree in the same field from the Paris based Sorbonne University in 1985.

 Rashwan began his career in Al-Ahram Center for Political and Strategic Studies in the early 1980s as a researcher and has been an expert scholar over there since then and many years later in 2011 he became the Director of the Center.